matthias-reis/carda-gatsby/content/articles/2023/11/james-bernard-anthene-soft-octaves-en.md

 ---
 date: 2023-11-22T12:38:00.766Z
-slug: james-bernard-anthene-soft-octaves-en
 typeName: Review
 title: '"Soft Octaves" by James Bernard and anthéne'
 subTitle: A Sonorous and Hopeful Musical Image of Our Time
 seoTitle: Ambient Review – James Bernard & anthéne – "Soft Octaves"
-description: 'James Bernard and anthénet just finished their album, "Soft Octaves".
+description: James Bernard and anthénet just finished their album, "Soft Octaves".
 The record is one you should definitely listen to.
-Find out why!'
+Find out why!
-excerpt: 'James Bernard and anthéne are about to release an album together that you can look forward to: Nine wonderfully dreamy tracks to make you think and simultaneously ease your tension await you.
-The total of 40 minutes brings a nice break from the turbulences of our everyday life—six-string bass included.'
+excerpt: "James Bernard and anthéne are about to release an album together that you can look forward to: Nine wonderfully dreamy tracks to make you think and simultaneously ease your tension await you.
+The total of 40 minutes brings a nice break from the turbulences of our everyday life—six-string bass included."
 image: https://storage.googleapis.com/cardamonchai-media/2023-11-22/james-bernard-anthene-jpg-imagine-e8c8c8_c3b9bd_1024_768/640.webp
-copyright: 'James Bernard & anthéne'
+copyright: James Bernard & anthéne
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-11-22/james-bernard-anthene-og-jpg-imagine-e8c8c8_cfc0c1_1200_628/640.webp
 labels:
   - Band